What's the difference between TelefonicaPensions.com and TelefonicaRewards.com?

 I'm confused with all the references to different sections of the Plan, which section am I in and who administers my Telefónica pension?

-We appreciate it can get a little confusing.
 There are two main sections associated with the Telefónica Plan, first, our current Defined Contribution (DC/ Money Purchase) section administered by Standard Life and second, our former Defined Benefit (DB/ ex-final salary) section of the Plan administered by LCP.
 For more details please click here.

 What is auto-enrolment and does it apply to me?